PacktPublishing/Django-4-by-example/README.md

 You’ll cover a wide range of web app development topics as you build four different apps:

-- **Blog Application**: Create data models, views, and URLs and implement an admin site for your blog.
+- **Blog Application**: Create a complete blog application using Django.
+Create data models, views, and URLs and implement an admin site for your blog.
 Create sitemaps and RSS feeds and implement a full-text search engine with PostgreSQL.
+Build a tagging system using [django-taggit](https://github.com/jazzband/django-taggit).

-- **Social Website**: Implement authentication with Facebook, Twitter, and Google.
-Create user profiles, image thumbnails, build a bookmarklet, create an activity stream, implement a user follow system and add infinite scroll pagination.
+- **Social Website**: Implement authentication with Facebook, Twitter, and Google using [Python Social Auth](https://github.com/python-social-auth/social-app-django).
+Create user profiles, image thumbnails with [easy-thumbnails](https://github.com/SmileyChris/easy-thumbnails), build a JavaScript bookmarklet, create an activity stream, implement a user follow system and add infinite scroll pagination using Django and JavaScript.

-- **Ecommerce Application**: Build a product catalog, a shopping cart, and asynchronous tasks with Celery and RabbitMQ.
+- **Ecommerce Application**: Build a product catalog, a shopping cart, and asynchronous tasks with [Celery](https://docs.celeryq.dev/) and [RabbitMQ](https://www.rabbitmq.com/).
 Process payments with [Stripe](https://stripe.com/) and manage payment notifications via webhooks.
-Generate PDF invoices and export orders to CSV.
+Generate PDF invoices using [Weasyprint](https://weasyprint.org/) and export orders to CSV.

 - **eLearning Platform**: Create a content management system that manages users, groups, and permissions.
-Build a REST API using Django REST Framework and implement a real-time chat using WebSockets and Django Channels.
-Create a production environment using Docker Compose, Nginx, uWSGI and Daphne.
+Build a REST API using [Django REST Framework](https://www.django-rest-framework.org/) and implement a real-time chat using WebSockets and Django Channels.
+Create a production environment using [Docker Compose](https://docs.docker.com/compose/), [Nginx](https://www.nginx.com/), [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) and [Daphne](https://github.com/django/daphne).

 ## Code Snippets for Intermediate Steps
 [Work in progress] Main Chapter folders contain only the finished code for each chapter.
 Additional folders contain the files as they appear for a